Summer in Brussels | A Photo Guide to Royal Palace of Brussels

 Even though I don’t follow royal news around the world, I enjoyed the Royal Palace in Brussels.
 It was almost as if I was visiting someone’s glamorous and luxurious home.
 And while I was taking a look at every corner of the mansion, I felt comfortable.
 No one gave me the stink eye or patronized me although I’m pretty sure I was being watched on security cameras.

-At the same time, I was glad to have visited the Chateau de Versailles in France a week before my visit to the Royal Palace of Brussels.
-I was able to see the Versailles-inspired rooms while my memory of “the original” was still fresh.
-Additionally, I got to appreciate the manageable size (rather than getting disappointed), less crowded rooms (I could take photos!) and a well-A/C’ed building.
+At the Royal Palace of Brussels, I got to appreciate its manageable size (rather than getting disappointed), less crowded rooms (I could take photos!), and a well-A/C’ed building.

 If you find yourself in Brussels in the summer, take advantage of the limited opening and visit the palace.